Connie Frazer: Biography

 She was born in Coventry, England in 1925 to a working-class family.
 She served as postal clerk in the women's section of the British Army during WW2.
 After marrying she lived in a cottage on the east coast of Scotland for a decade, before migrating to Whyalla, South Australia, in 1957 with her husband Bill.
-She became active in the Anti-War Movement during the Vietnam War, prompted by concern about her son being conscripted.
+They later divorced.

 Activism

 Frazer was active in the Women's Liberation Movement.
 She was also part of the key group that established the Women's Liberation Centre at Bloor Court, Adelaide; including a counselling service attached to the centre.
 As part of her work and activism, Frazer helped establish the first Women's Shelter in Adelaide and the Christies Beach Shelter at the southern suburb of Christies Beach.
 She was an active member of the Tuesday Afternoon Group, a collective of women interested in women's issues.

+She became active in the Anti-War Movement during the Vietnam War, prompted by concern about her son being conscripted.
+She also founded Women Against Nuclear Energy (WANE) in 1980.